NickTsitlakidis/event-nest/README.md

 ## Getting Started
 Depending on the storage solution you intend to use, you will need to install the corresponding packages.
-At the moment, only MongoDB is implemented, hopefully soon there will be more.
+At the moment, only MongoDB is supported, hopefully soon there will be more.

 ```bash
 npm install --save @event-nest/core @event-nest/mongodb